 - offering goods or services to individuals in the UK; or

 - monitoring the behaviour of individuals taking place in the UK.

 There are also implications for UK controllers who have an establishment in the EEA, have customers in the EEA, or monitor individuals in the EEA.
 The EU GDPR will still apply to this processing, but the way you interact with European data protection authorities will change.

 This guidance covers the key new issues you need to consider regarding international data flows and cross-border processing.

 Otherwise, you should continue to follow our existing guidance on your general data protection obligations.

-For more information about how other legislation we regulate is affected by a no-deal Brexit, see Information rights and Brexit – FAQs.
+For more information about how other legislation we regulate is affected by the end of the transition period, see Information rights at the end of the transition period – FAQs.